vasnastos/Megatron_uoi_project/Readme.md

 ### ΕΞΩΣΚΕΛΕΤΙΚΟ
   * Σύνδεση με εξωσκελιτικό
     - [Using the Dataport.pdf](./exoskeleton/Using%20the%20Dataport.pdf)

+  * EksoNR

+    **EksoNR is a wearable exoskeleton developed by Ekso Bionics.
+It is designed to help individuals with lower extremity mobility  impairments to walk and stand.
+The device is lightweight, non-invasive and provides powered assistance for knee and hip movement.
+The exoskeleton is battery-powered and can be adjusted to fit individuals of different sizes and weights.
+It is typically used in rehabilitation settings under the supervision of a trained therapist.**

+    **Combining EksoNR with Artificial Neural Networks (ANNs) can be done by integrating ANNs as a control system for the exoskeleton.
+ANNs can be used to process sensory inputs from the exoskeleton and user, and make real-time decisions on how to assist the user's movements.
+The inputs to the ANN could include information such as joint angles, ground reaction forces, and user-initiated movement commands.
+The ANN would then use this information to generate control signals for the exoskeleton's actuators, helping to provide the desired level of assistance to the user.
+The integration of ANNs can also allow for the customization of the exoskeleton's assistance based on the user's specific needs and abilities.
+Over time, the ANN could potentially learn and adapt to the user's movements, further improving the performance of the exoskeleton.**

+The type of ANN that is used for controlling the exoskeleton will depend on the specific requirements of the application and the type of sensory inputs that are available.
+A combination of different types of ANNs can also be used to create a hybrid control system that takes advantage of the strengths of each individual network.

+There are several types of Artificial Neural Networks (ANNs) that can be used for controlling an exoskeleton such as EksoNR.
+Some of the common types are:

+  *  Feedforward Neural Network (FFNN): This type of ANN is used for mapping input to output, where the output of one layer is used as input to the next layer.
+It can be used to generate control signals for the exoskeleton based on sensory inputs.

+  *  Recurrent Neural Network (RNN): This type of ANN has feedback connections, allowing it to process sequences of inputs over time.
+It can be used to model the user's movements and provide appropriate assistance to the exoskeleton.

+  *  Convolutional Neural Network (CNN): This type of ANN is designed to process visual data, such as images and videos.
+It can be used in combination with other types of ANNs to process visual information from cameras or other sensors, providing additional inputs to the control system.

+  *  Reinforcement Learning (RL): This type of ANN is used for decision-making and learning from experience.
+It can be used to model the user's interactions with the exoskeleton, allowing the control system to learn and adapt over time.

 ### ΔΗΜΟΣΙΕΥΣΕΙΣ
    * [https://ieeexplore.ieee.org/abstract/document/9932971](https://ieeexplore.ieee.org/abstract/document/9932971)
    >@INPROCEEDINGS{9932971,

    >author={Nastos, Vasileios and Arjmand, Alexandros and Tsakai, Klevis and Dimopoulos, Dimitrios and Varvarousis, Dimitrios and Tzallas, Alexandros and Giannakeas, Nikolaos and Ploumis, Avraam and Gogos, Christos},
    >booktitle={2022 7th South-East Europe Design Automation, Computer Engineering, Computer Networks and Social Media Conference (SEEDA-CECNSM)},
    >title={Human Activity Recognition using Machine Learning Techniques},